 - Check them out on social media.
 Look at their accounts on LinkedIn, Twitter, and Quora.
 Are they active in the social community?
 Do they present themselves in a way that will best represent your company?

 - Google them.
-Type in the name of the company and the word ‘news’.
-See what comes up.
+Type in the name of the company and the word news, and see what comes up.
 This is a great way to see what is being written about a company, both the good and the bad.

 Mistake #2: Taking the “set it and forget it” approach

 Once you’ve selected a team or company, your work isn’t done.
 Constant collaboration is necessary.
 Yes, I said necessary.
 Ideally, the outsourced team will co-locate with you.
 But, if co-location isn’t possible, have daily stand-up meetings.
-Have daily stand-ups even if you are co-located too.
-The best stand-ups are short and sweet and consist of 3 questions:
+Have daily stand-ups even if you are co-located, too.
+The best stand-ups are short and sweet, and they typically consist of three questions:

 1. What did you do yesterday?